-- A unit identifier (e.g., a customer or store identification code)
+- A unit identifier (for example, a customer or store identification code).

-- A performance measure (such as sales or visitor traffic) that will be the basis of the trend and seasonality measures
+- A performance measure (like sales or visitor traffic) that will be the basis of the trend and seasonality measures.

 - Select the unit identifier: The field with the test unit identifier.
-For best results, this field should be some sort of character based type such as String or V-String.
+For best results, this field should be some sort of character-based type like String or V-String.

 - Select the field with the reporting period dates: The field with the (Date or DateTime type) reporting period identifier.

-- Select the performance measure to use: The numeric field with the performance (e.g., sales, traffic) measure of interest.
+- Select the performance measure to use: The numeric field with the performance (for example, sales or traffic) measure of interest.

 - Report Period Type: The frequency with which the performance data is reported.
 One of Daily, Weekly, Monthly, or Quarterly.

 - Number of periods to calculate the trend.: The trend measure for the period-to-period percentage change in the rolling average is calculated as the average of multiple periods.
 The number of periods to use should depend on the frequency of reporting (the shorter the frequency, the more periods to use) and the underlying volatility of the performance measure (the more volatile, the more periods to use).

 - In the case of performance measures that are reported on a weekly basis, our recommendation is to use 12 weeks